kp992/intro-wasm-demo/book/lp_intro.md

 (lp_intro)=
 # Linear Programming

 In this lecture, we will need the following library.
-Install [ortools](https://developers.google.com/optimization) using `%pip`.
+Install [ortools](https://developers.google.com/optimization) using `pip`.

 ```{code-cell} ipython3
 ---